sipeed/sipeed_wiki/docs/hardware/en/maixII/M2/usage.md

 ## MaixPy3

-For this device we suggest you use [Maixpy3] to develop , and its English documents will come out soon.
+We suggest you use [Maixpy3](/maixpy3) to develop , and its English documents will come out soon.

 ## SDK development